hexid/HexBot/README.md

 ##### Dependencies
 - Install both [PhantomJS](http://phantomjs.org/download.html) and [CasperJS](http://casperjs.org/installation.html)
   - Refer to the individual instructions in the `libs` directory.
-  - These can also be installed independently on the system, but the binaries must be included in the PATH environment variable
+  - These can also be installed independently on the system, but the binaries would need to be included in the PATH environment variable

-##### Compile
+##### Compile GUI
     cd source/
     mvn jfx:jar
     mv target/jfx/app/HexBot.jar ../HexBot.jar